dgiovannelli/coevolve_website/_posts/2024-08-01-flat-tires-turn-into-workshops.md

 It reminds me why I like doing it, and why I want to keep doing it.
 Then, a message popped up in the right corner of my computer screen.
 “5 minutes of battery left”.

-At some point we saw a truck coming in the distance, followed by a small cloud of dust.
+Shortly after receiving this alarming note, we saw a truck coming in the distance, followed by a small cloud of dust.
 It was time to pack, new tires were coming, and the next site waiting.

 (Photo: Jacopo Pasotti, 2024)